fuyuka3725/DSRE-EX/README.md

 - ARDFTSRC: https://github.com/mrspoonsi/ARDFTSRC
 - FFmpeg: https://ffmpeg.org/

-SOME PART OF THIS SOURCE CODE WERE GENERATED USING AI (X.com Grok & Anthropic Claude).
+SOME PART OF THIS SOURCE CODE WERE GENERATED USING AI (Google Gemini & Anthropic Claude).
 THIS IMPLIES THAT AI CODE GENERATORS WAS USED, BUT IT DOES NOT MEAN THAT THE PROGRAM ITSELF OPERATES USING AI